-Migrating a MySQL Database to PostgreSQL
+1.3.11 Migrating a MySQL Database to PostgreSQL

-This command instructs pgloader to load data from a database connection.
-The only supported database source is currently MySQL, and pgloader supports dynamically converting the schema of the source database and the indexes building.
+This command instructs pgloader to load data from a database connection. pgloader supports dynamically converting the schema of the source database and the indexes building.

 A default set of casting rules are provided and might be overloaded and appended to by the command.